 - 2. I-95 at Broward Boulevard Interchange: The Broward Boulevard interchange recommended Modified Displaced Left Turn Alternative, the Build Alternative 2B.
 The Modified Displaced Left Turn Interchange Alternative provides for the displacement of the northbound exit ramp onto a new roadway (bridge structure) that is on the south of Broward Boulevard over I-95, and runs south of and parallel to the eastbound Broward Boulevard through lanes.
 The northbound ramp left-turn traffic is then transitioned on to the westbound Broward Boulevard roadway at the west ramp terminal intersection.
 There are three westbound left-turn lanes at the west ramp terminal intersection.
 The inner left-turn lane is a buffer left-turn lane to provide direct connect to southbound 95 Express and the outer two left-turn lanes are for general use that feed to the southbound I-95 and the C-D road. - 3.
-I-95 at Sunrise Boulevard east terminal ramp intersection: The Signalized Loop Ramp and Extended Eastbound Merge to NW 17th Avenue (Build Alternative 3A) for the Sunrise Boulevard east terminal ramp intersection.
-This alternative modifies both the northbound to eastbound ramp and the northbound to westbound ramp.
-The northbound to eastbound merge distance is increased to 500 feet, terminating just west of NW 17th Avenue.
-The northbound to westbound loop ramp is realigned to stop at the signal serving the I-95 northbound entrance.
-The loop ramp is modified to provide two-lane and three-lane section storage approaching the signal.
+I-95 at Sunrise Boulevard East Terminal Ramp Intersection: The Signalized Loop Ramp, Signalized Westbound Right-Turn, and Extended Eastbound Merge to NW 17th Avenue (Build Alternative 3A) for the Sunrise Boulevard east terminal ramp intersection.
+This alternative modifies the northbound to eastbound ramp, the northbound to westbound ramp, and the westbound to northbound ramp.
+The northbound to eastbound free-flow exit ramp is maintained, however the four-lane section merge distance is increased to 500 feet, terminating just west of NW 17th Avenue.
+The northbound to westbound ramp movement is realigned to stop at the two-phase signal serving the northbound entrance ramp.
+The existing single loop ramp remains but is modified to open up to a two-lane section and then a three-lane section for exit ramp storage.
+The westbound to northbound movement is signalized with the rest of the intersection.
+The two-phase signal allows the southbound right turns to run concurrently with the eastbound left.
+This modification also allows for pedestrian accommodation at the signal.